ubports/locationd/docs/architecture.md

 # Architecture

-This describes the architecture of the locationd service and gives an overview how it works internally.
+This describes the architecture of the locationd service and gives an overview of how it works internally.

 ## Vocabulary

-To make the remainder of this documentation as easily understandable as possible, we start over with introducing some vocabulary:
+To make the remainder of this documentation easy to understand, some new terminology is defined:

  - `Engine`: Responsible for handling input from multiple positioning subsystems and maintaining the state of the overall system.
 Think